min8grace/momentum-js/README.md

 > Image

-The image is selected randomly by random() function in the Math library from an image array stored
+The image is selected randomly by the random() function in the Math library from an image array stored

 > Quotes

-The quote is selected randomly by random() function in the Math library from an image array stored
+The quote is selected randomly by the random() function in the Math library from an image array stored

 ## Links(Git-hub page)